constantlyTiTi/Welcome/index.md

 > Nurse Patient Test Management system
 > - [Front end](https://constantlytiti.github.io/NursePatientTest_React) is deployed on GitHub.
 >   - The main features are login, register, nurse profile, patient list/details/CRUD, and test list/details/CRUD.
 >   - Use React router and material UI to build the pages.
-Use RESTfull API to get data.
+Use RESTful API to get data.
-> - [Back end](https://github.com/constantlyTiTi/nursePatientTest_Server) build by Spring boot using RESTfull controller to expose API.
+> - [Back end](https://github.com/constantlyTiTi/nursePatientTest_Server) build by Spring boot using RESTful controller to expose API.
 It is deployed on Heroku cloud, and using h2 database.

 ### School projects